 - A logo

 - Content for your store’s pages (about us, contact us, FAQs etc.)

 2. Start a free trial

-The next thing you’ll need to do is start your free trial of Shopify.
-The free trial lets you try the product out for 14 days — this should give you plenty of time to get your store up and running.
+The next thing that you’ll need to do is start your free trial of Shopify.
+The free trial lets you try the product out for three days, after which you only pay $1 per month for the first month of your Shopify subscription.